Olympia Scott: Coaching career

 Scott once served as an assistant coach at the College of the Sequoias in Visalia, California, and has also coached AAU basketball as well as numerous camps and clinics.

 In October 2004, she was named the head coach of the women's basketball team at William Smith College.
 Scott led her team to the Liberty League regular season and tournament championships, an appearance in the NCAA Division III regional semifinals, and the program's first 20-win season (20 wins against eight losses) since the 1999–2000 season.
 The team's efforts resulted in Scott and her coaching staff being voted by the conference as the Liberty League Coaching Staff of the Year.

 However, after her Sacramento Monarchs team won the WNBA championship by defeating the Connecticut Sun, Scott resigned from her coaching position to devote herself full-time to her playing career.

 Corporate career

-In 2003, she co-founded, together with her mother, Jacqueline Parker Scott, Ed.D, MBA, an online parenting education company named "Super Parenting LLC".
+In 2003, she co-founded, together with her mother, Jacqueline Parker Scott, Ed.D., MBA, an online parenting education company named "Super Parenting LLC".

+She is also co-founder of a coaching company called "A Wonderful Life!
+Coaching".